ShankarBUS/dischargen/MCTM_SPEC.md

 // * Include is syntactically a FieldBlock with FieldType 'include'
 // * Layout options appear as PropToken: layout:vstack|hstack|columns-N
+// * Sections may have 'optional' flag and optional 'default:false'
+// * 'part:' is accepted as an alias of 'id:' within include blocks
 ```

 ## 14. Security Considerations